FV Function in Excel

 5 $5,105.10 $1,000.00 $610.51 $6,715.61

-The deposited amount in 3rd column remains the same throughout the 5 years’ time period.
+The deposited amount in the 3rd column remains the same throughout the 5 years.

-In 2nd column, we have the opening balance each year, in the first year, we have to start opening balance with a nil account that is the amount will be $0.
+In the 2nd column, we have the opening balance each year; in the first year, we have to start opening the balance with a nil account, which is the amount that will be $0.

-In the 4th column, we have the interest payment for each year.
+Column four displays the interest payment for each year.
 An interest rate is 10% in the first year.
-So, the interest payment at 1st year will be the sum of opening balance, deposited balance & interest value.
-So, in 1st year we have received the interest value amount of $100.00.
-Then, finally, the closing balance in the 5th column will be calculated as the sum of all the balances that the sum of opening balance, deposited amount and the interest amount.
+So, the interest payment in 1st year will be the sum of the opening balance, deposited balance & interest value.
+Then, finally, the closing balance in the 5th column will be calculated as the sum of all the balances, the sum of the opening balance, the deposited amount, and the interest amount.
+So, in 1st year we received an interesting weight of $100.00.

 So, $1100.00 will be the opening balance for the next year that is the second year.

-Now, this can be directly calculated using the FV function in Excel, by the following method, under the formula toolbar select financial, will get a drop-down, under that select FV
+Now, this can be directly calculated using the FV function in Excel, by the following method, under the formula toolbar select financially, which will get a drop-down, and under that select FV

 Now, this can be directly calculated using the FV function in Excel, where

-• TYPE = 0 and 1 (0 means payment received at end of the period, 1 payment received at beginning of the period), In this scenario it is 1
+- TYPE = 0 and 1 (0 means payment received at the end of the period, 1 payment received at the beginning of the period); in this scenario, it is 1

-Here, the type is 1 because we are receiving the payment at the starting of each period.
-The FV value calculated using the FV Function in excel is within red parenthesis that denotes the negative value.
-It is usually negative because at the end the bank is paying out the amount thus it signifies the outflow and inflow of the amount.
+Here, the type is 1 because we receive the payment at the start of each period.
+The FV value calculated using the FV Function in Excel is within the red parenthesis that denotes the negative value.
+It is usually negative because, in the end, the bank is paying out the amount; thus, it signifies the outflow and inflow of the amount.

 Example #2

-In this FV in Excel example, find the amount accumulated when $1000 is invested for 7 years at 7% compounded quarterly.
+Calculate the accumulated amount when investing $1000 for 7 years at 7% compounded quarterly using Excel.

 Interest rate: 0.07